Owj Arts and Media Organization

-Owj Arts and Media Organization (سازمان هنری رسانهای اوج; 'Owj' means Peak) is legally a media non-governmental organization in Iran, active in launching campaigns, film production and distribution.
+Owj Arts and Media Organization (سازمان هنری رسانهای اوج; 'Owj' means Peak) is a media organization affiliated with the Islamic Revolutionary Guard Corps in Iran, active in launching campaigns, film production and distribution.

 Ideology and affiliation

 The organization's works have been described as irritating government of Hassan Rouhani and reformists, anti-Iran deal, anti-American, and subject to Holocaust denial.

 Owj organization seems reluctant to provide details about its owner(s) or corporate structure.
 Its website "About Us" section reads: "Perhaps more important and better than knowing when Owj was established and who were its founders, … it is better to introduce its nature and identity".
-The organization has been claimed to have ties with Islamic Revolutionary Guard Corps; In 2018, Hatamikia claimed so, too.
+Owj is formally registered as a non-governmental organization but is affiliated with Islamic Revolutionary Guard Corps.
+In 2018, Hatamikia claimed so, too.